 The confession of sin is one part of full repentance.
 If you want to change your life, you will have to do more than confess your sins.
 We’ve been talking about why Christians sometimes don’t change.
-Did you read Kim’s excellent article last week?
-If not, I’ll wait here while you do that.

-Kim’s point is that sometimes we don’t change because we fail to call sin what it is.
+Sometimes we don’t change because we fail to call sin what it is.
 If you want to feel better about yourself, giving your sins a more palatable name is the way to go.
 If your goal is to grow in holiness, not so much.
 Unless you’re willing to forsake your “inner Adam” with all his justification and blame shifting, you will not mature in Christ as you should.

 But wait!
 There’s more

 Saying the same thing God does about your sin is an essential step in the sanctification process, but if you stop there, you still won’t change.